AmpersandTarski/Ampersand/docs/future-plans.md

 # Future plans

 ## Summary
+Our goal is to make it fast and easy to build and maintain large information systems.
+You know, the ones that tend to cost millions in projects that spin out of control and sometimes end in disaster.
+For this to happen, we must overcome every single impediment.
+But our quaest is shaping up.
+Already we can generate complete prototypes and do interesting stuff with them.

-This chapter discusses future plans.
+This chapter discusses our plans for the near future.
 Click on the hyperlinks for details

 * In this [video](https://youtu.be/SAzFxZ7Cz9I) discusses the plans in 7min30 \(in Dutch\)